1. What is a Periodontist?

 Payment is due at the time treatment is rendered and we are paid directly from our patients.
 Our office is equipped to send electronic claim forms to the majority of insurance companies which will expedite your financial reimbursement.
 We shall report only what is performed and when it was done in a true and accurate report.

-Dr. Chong creates treatment plans on an individual basis.
-She bases all options on the best available technology and outcomes; insurance benefits are not a factor in treatment planning as insurance companies do not always have the patient's best interest as a priority.
+We create treatment plans on an individual basis.
+We base all options on the best available technology and outcomes; insurance benefits are not a factor in treatment planning as insurance companies do not always have the patient's best interest as a priority.